openfactory-ch/dnssec-key2ds/README.md

 	)

-## Contribute
+## Issues

-Feel free to report bugs and features in the issues section or send me pull requests directly.
+If you discover any issues or bugs, please report them on the [issue tracker](https://github.com/openfactory-ch/whmcs-oath-addon/issues).